pingswept/me30-website/content/notes/amplification.md

 ![photo of a load cell](/img/load_cell.JPG)

 All four strain gauges have the same baseline resistance, R (their resistance when not strained).
 When all the resistance values are the same, V<sub>L</sub> is equal to V<sub>R</sub>, and the voltage difference across the "bridge" is 0.
 However, when the beam is bent, all the gauges are strained.
-The gauges on the top of the beam increase in resistance by delta.
-The gauges on the bottom decrease in resistance by delta.
+Based on their placement on the beam, two of the gauges stretch, and they increase in resistance by delta.
+The other two gauges are compressed, and they decrease in resistance by delta.
 Now V<sub>L</sub> and V<sub>R</sub> differ from each other.
 That means the "bridge voltage," V<sub>L</sub> - V<sub>R</sub>, will be nonzero.

 ![four_gauge_wheatstone.jpg](/img/four_gauge_wheatstone.JPG)